We are Realizing Oneness or Nonduality in Divine Consciousness.

 My name is Bryce Haymond, and I started this community and write articles and essays as a springboard for discussion.
 You may see the articles here, or a topical guide to the articles.
 My “mystical” translation of some Judeo-Christian scriptures is here.
 You can subscribe to receive updates via email.
 You may also follow me personally on Facebook here, where I post shorter thoughts and insights often, or follow this website on the Facebook Page here.
-There is a daily group silent meditation via videoconference in the Meditation Room, or you can meet with me one-on-one in the Friendship Room and we can talk.
 You can also learn more about me here, or contact me here.

 I look forward to getting to know you, and discussing this immensely ennobling, indispensable, and far-reaching topic of our time.
 Welcome!

 On 7 April 1844, in Nauvoo, Illinois, just 81 days before he was killed, the Mormon prophet Joseph Smith gave a sermon.
 This is known as the King Follett discourse, and is one of the most well-documented and most significant sermons he ever gave in his lifetime.
 Yale literary critic Harold Bloom once described it as “one of the truly remarkable sermons ever preached in America.”1 In this sermon Smith said these profound and controversial words:

 Here then is eternal life—to know the only wise and true God—you have got to learn how to be a God yourself in order to save yourself, to be Kings and Priests to God, the same as all Gods have done—by going from a small capacity to a great capacity, from a small degree to another, from grace to grace, from exaltation to exaltation, until the resurrection—till they are able to dwell in everlasting burnings, to sit in glory, as doth those who sit enthroned in everlasting power who have gone before… The mind of man [the soul or spirit] is as immortal as, and coequal with, God himself… Some shall rise to the everlasting burnings of God; for God dwells in everlasting burnings…2